End of Life: Helping with Comfort and Care

 - Tiredness and sleepiness

 - Mental confusion or reduced alertness

 - Refusal to eat or drink

-Each of these symptoms, taken alone, is not a sign that someone is dying.
-But, for someone with a serious illness or declining health, these might suggest that that person is nearing the end of life.
+Each of these symptoms, taken alone, is not a sign of death.
+But, for someone with a serious illness or declining health, these might suggest that the person is nearing the end of life.

-In addition, closer to death, the hands, arms, feet, or legs may be cool to the touch.
+In addition, when a person is closer to death, the hands, arms, feet, or legs may be cool to the touch.
 Some parts of the body may become darker or blue-colored.
 Breathing and heart rates may slow.
-In fact, there may be times when the person doesn't breathe for many seconds, known as Cheyne-Stokes breathing.
-Some people hear a death rattle.
-That is noisy breathing that makes a gurgling or rattling sound.
-Finally, the chest stops moving, no air comes out of the nose, and there is no pulse.
+In fact, there may be times when the person’s breathing becomes abnormal, known as Cheyne-Stokes breathing.
+Some people hear a death rattle, noisy breathing that makes a gurgling or rattling sound.
+The chest stops moving, no air comes out of the nose, and there is no pulse.
 Eyes that are open can seem glassy.

 After death, there may still be a few shudders or movements of the arms or legs.
 There could even be an uncontrolled cry because of muscle movement in the voice box.
 Sometimes there will be a release of urine or stool, but usually only a small amount since so little has probably been eaten in the last days of life.